Saturday, August 23, 2025

 People say sprinting is the dirtiest sport in running, but ultras are as close to unregulated as possible while still implementing some testing -- only in the big races, though.
 Most races that actually bother to have testing of any kind, the Leadville 100 and Western States included, mention on their websites that they might implement testing at the race site.
 In other words, do your doping with enough time before and after so that you don't get caught.
 And with microdosing and new methods of cheating, it's harder to catch scammers anyway.

-A weird but interesting study regarding ultrarunners and doping was conducted in 2024.
+A weird study regarding ultrarunners and doping was conducted in 2024.
 Basically, pee samples were collected from urinals at ultra races and tested for drugs.
 This doesn't really prove anything because, again, runners are warned about possible testing at the race sites of the more well-known races; however, in what amounts to the equivalent of a blind sample, tests showed the following:

 Among 412 individual urine samples, 205 (49.8%) contained at least one substance, and 16.3% of the samples contained one or more prohibited substances.
 Substances detected in urine included nonsteroid anti-inflammatory drugs (NSAID) (22.1%), acetaminophen (15.5%), opioids (6.6%), diuretics (4.9%), hypnotics (4.4%), glucocorticoids (2.7%), beta-2 agonists (2.2%), cannabinoids (1.9%), and stimulants (1.2%).
 None of the samples contained erythropoietin-receptor agonists or suspicious testosterone.
 Drug use was not associated with the participants’ characteristics or ranking.
 Respondents to the questionnaire reported using acetaminophen (13.6%) and NSAID (12.9%); however, no prohibited substances were declared.